Help & Guides

 • Dashboard Health - Are user dashboards present and organized across your Splunk apps?

 Each area shows a percentage score.
-Scores start from a base (how much is covered) and can be penalized by related issues - for example, having 10 escalation policies but 5 of them misconfigured will reduce your Alert Quality score.
+Scores start from a base (how much is covered) and are penalized by related findings - each critical finding deducts 15 points, each warning deducts 7 points.
+For example, having 10 escalation policies but 5 of them misconfigured will reduce your Alert Quality score below 100% even though all policies exist.
 Click any area to expand it and see what's covered, what's missing, and which specific issues are affecting the score.

 What Cova Checks Per Tool